seowriting/wordpress-plugin/seowriting/readme.txt

 == Changelog ==

+= 1.3.0 (2024/01/24) =
+* Feature: possibility to create `post_excerpt` when sending data from seowriting.ai service

 = 1.2.3 (2024/01/23) =
 * Feature: fillable `focus keyphrase`, `og:title` and `og:description` for the `All in one SEO` plugin
 * Feature: fillable `og:title`, `og:description`, `twitter:title`, `twitter:description` for the `The SEO Framework` plugin
 * Feature: fillable `og:title`, `og:description`, `twitter:title`, `twitter:description` for the `SEOPress` plugin

 = 1.2.2 (2024/01/23) =
-* Feature: Internal changes to create two types of releases: a) for all clients b) for internal testing
+* Feature: internal changes to create two types of releases: a) for all clients b) for internal testing

 = 1.2.1 (2024/01/23) =
-* Feature: Added utm-tags to the readme.txt file
+* Feature: added utm-tags to the readme.txt file

 = 1.2.0 (2024/01/23) =
-* Feature: Meta tags support for `Squirrly SEO (Newton)` plugin
+* Feature: meta tags support for `Squirrly SEO (Newton)` plugin

 = 1.1.9 (2024/01/22) =
 * Update: readme.txt
-* Fix: Comments on the code sent by the plugin moderation team
+* Fix: comments on the code sent by the plugin moderation team

 = 1.1.8 =
 * Publish content from SEOWriting to WordPress.